Space-Terrestrial Integrated Internet of Things: Challenges and Opportunities: Outlook

 \section{Outlook}

-The opportunities emerging from a global IoT vision are unprecedented, as they can impact traditionally strong business sector as well as currently unserved remote communities.
-This paper has analyzed state-of-the-art space and terrestrial IoT technologies, in the attempt of detecting adaptation and integration needs to overcome the missing terrestrial infrastructure.
-Framed in a novel space IoT architecture, we were able to outline the main open research challenges laying on the path towards an IoT infrastructure with an ambitious goal of achieving a global service footprint.
-In particular, we believe that the key challenges emerges from adapting the existing IoT radio access and core infrastructure to cope with the specifics of orbital dynamics: extremely long communication ranges, and frequent but predictable connectivity gaps.
+The opportunities emerging from a global IoT vision are unprecedented, as they can impact traditionally strong business sector as well as currently unserved remote regions.
+This paper has proposed a novel space-terrestrial integrated IoT architecture and has analyzed state-of-the-art space and terrestrial IoT technologies, while detecting adaptation and integration approaches.
+We argued that both LoRaWAN and NB-IoT are the best IoT networks for the space-terrestrial integrated Internet of Things.
+Framed in this novel space IoT architecture, we were able to outline the main open research challenges laying on the path towards an IoT infrastructure with an ambitious goal of achieving a global service footprint.
+In particular, we believe that the key challenges emerges from adapting the existing IoT radio access and core infrastructure to cope with the specifics of orbital dynamics: extremely long communication ranges, low capacity on board, limited energy, and frequent but predictable connectivity gaps.

-\begin{IEEEbiographynophoto}{Juan A. Fraire} is researcher at the National Institute for Research in Digital Science and Technology (INRIA) in France, and associate professor at Universidad Nacional de Córdoba (UNC) and Saarland University in Germany.
+\begin{IEEEbiographynophoto}{Juan A. Fraire} is researcher at Inria in France, and associate researcher and professor at CONICET-UNC and Saarland University in Germany.
 His research focuses on space networking and applications enabled by informatics techniques.
-Juan is the founder and chair of the STINT Workshop, has co-authored more than 55 papers and participates in joint projects with world-renowned space agencies and companies. \end{IEEEbiographynophoto}
+Juan is the founder and chair of the STINT Workshop and has co-authored more than 70 papers. \end{IEEEbiographynophoto}

 \begin{IEEEbiographynophoto}{Oana Iova} is an associate professor at INSA Lyon (France).
 Her research is in performance evaluation, routing and MAC protocols for wireless networks, with a focus on low-power long-range technologies for the Internet of Things.
 Oana is the founder and co-chair of the international NewNets Workshop and the French LPWAN Days. \end{IEEEbiographynophoto}